dcuartielles/temperature_chamber/README.md

 The hardware allows for the temperature to safely reach and maintain up to 100°C.

+---

 ## Firmware
+The firmware manages the chamber's operation, focusing on safety, precision, and flexibility.
+Key features include:

+### State Machine
-The firmware for the temperature chamber includes the following:
+The firmware operates via a state machine with the following states:
-- A state machine to manage states such as ```HEATING```, ```COOLING```, ```RESET```, ```REPORT```, and ```EMERGENCY STOP```. (see [activity diagram](https://github.com/defliez/temperature_chamber/blob/main/docs/state-machine-activity-diagram.pdf)).
-- A test running system that allows the running of established benchmark tests as well as your own custom made tests.
-- Queueing system to be able to queue several tests at a time, as well as clear the queue.
-- Channels for communicating with the temperature chamber from an external application via the defined Communication Protocol (see [docs](https://github.com/defliez/temperature_chamber/blob/main/docs/docs.md)).
-- Robust error handling including emergency stop in case of serial disconnections.
+- **HEATING**: Activates the heater to raise the temperature.
+- **COOLING**: Activates the blower to lower the temperature.
+- **IDLE**: Chamber stays in idle mode until a condition is met or further input is provided.
+- **EVALUATE**: Evaluates whether to go into **COOLING** or **HEATING** state based on temperature.
+- **EMERGENCY_STOP**: Shuts down operations until the start switch is switched on.

+### Test Execution
+The chamber supports:
+- Running predefined and custom tests.
+- Queueing multiple tests with parameters such as temperature and duration
+- Real-time monitoring of test progress.

+### Communication protocol
+The firmware communicates with the desktop application via a JSON-based protocol, enabling:
+- Remote control of the chamber.
+- Sending and receiving commands like `PING`, `RESET`, `SET_TEMP`, and `RUN_QUEUE`.
+- Handshake and ping for connection validation and error handling.
-- Real-time serial updates on temperature, tests status, queued tests and machine state.
+- Real-time feedback on test status, temperature, and machine state.
-- Infrastructure to communicate with external applications via a defined communication protocol (see [docs](https://github.com/defliez/temperature_chamber/blob/main/docs/docs.md)).
+See [docs](https://github.com/defliez/temperature_chamber/blob/main/docs/docs.md) for more information.

+### Error handling
+- Timeout mechanisms to reset and cool down the chamber after prolonged connection loss.
+- Safety measures for exceeding temperature limits.

+---

 ## Desktop application
-The Temperature Chamber can be controlled and monitored from a desktop application, made in Python & PyQt5.
-The desktop application for the Temperature Chamber includes:
+The Python-based desktop application provides an intuitive interface to interact with the chamber:

-- A user-friendly GUI for controlling the temperature chamber.
+### Features
+- **Real-time Monitoring**: View the current temperature, test progress, and machine state.
+- **Queue Management**: Upload JSON test configurations, manage test queues, and clear tests.
+- **Manual Control**: Set temperature and duration manually, overriding queued tests.
+- **Wifi Boards**: Option to connect a microcontroller with Wifi capabilities to test the Wifi performance of microcontrollers being tested.
-- Real-time temperature and test monitoring.
+- **Error Notifications**: Alerts for connection issues, emergency stops, and test interruptions.
-- Queue tab for managing the test queue with JSON file handling, as well as clearing the test queue.
-- Tab for manual control of the chamber, allowing for temperature and duration to be set.
-- Logging and error handling.
+- **Logging**: Detailed logs for debugging and analysis.
-- Infrastructure to communicate with the Arduino control board for the Temperature Chamber via a defined communication protocol (see [docs](https://github.com/defliez/temperature_chamber/blob/main/docs/docs.md)).

 ## Installation
 1. Clone the repository: